-Coronavirus: India registers 1,072 deaths, 1.49 lakh cases in the past 24 hours
+Coronavirus: India registers over 1,000 deaths again, 1.49 lakh new cases in the past 24 hours

 Currently, there are 14,35,569 active coronavirus cases in the country, and the number of active infections declined by 98,352 in the past day.

 India on Friday registered 1,072 fatalities due to Covid-19 recorded in the past 24 hours, taking the overall nationwide toll to 5,00,055.
+The country had recorded over 1,000 deaths on Thursday – 1,008 – as well, but the toll had included 335 backlog deaths that Kerala added to its tally of fatalities.

 There were 1,49,394 new cases of the virus, taking the infection tally to 4,19,52,712 since the pandemic broke out in January 2020.
 The number of cases is 13.36% lower than Thursday’s count of 1,72,433 infections.